logancammish/rust-music-keyboard/README.md

 [![build](https://github.com/logancammish/rust-music-keyboard/actions/workflows/rust.yml/badge.svg)](https://github.com/logancammish/rust-music-keyboard/actions/workflows/rust.yml)

-Simple musical keyboard made in Rust
+This is a simple GUI musical keyboard application made in Rust with MIDI export functionality.

 If you want more up-to-date but unstable functionality, compile the preproduction branch.